Shaishab10/Github_Search_Automation_Cucumber/README.md

 # <div align=center> Github Search Automation with Cucumber </div>

-### <div align=center> In this repository, Selenium WebDriver and Cucumber framework are used to automate the Github Repository Search & Navigation.
+### <div align=center> In this repository, Selenium WebDriver and Cucumber framework are used to automate the Github Repository Search & Navigate About Page.

 ### Tools & Technology used:
 - Selenium Webdriver